enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/resources.rst

 Defining
 ++++++++++++

-.. warning:: JDBC aliases must begin with jdbc/
+.. note:: the recommended naming pattern for JDBC aliases is jdbc/name

 A line must be created inside the JQM database table named DatabaseProp.
 Fields are self-explanatory.